kubeflow/website/content/en/docs/components/multi-tenancy/design.md

 ## Supported platforms
 * Kubeflow multi-tenancy is enabled by default if you deploy Kubeflow on GCP with [IAP](/docs/gke/deploy).
-* If you are not on GCP, you can deploy multi-tenancy to [your existing cluster](/docs/methods/kfctl/multi-user).

 ## Next steps